SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/product/so-add-product-to-pricelist.md

 ## Add product information

-<details><summary>How do I change the name and order of these fields and define whether they should be editable and/or mandatory?</summary>
+<details><summary>How do I change the name and order of these fields and define if they should be editable and/or mandatory?</summary>

-In the [Configure product dialog][3] you define the order and name of the field that are shown here and whether they are editable or mandatory.
+In the [Configure product dialog][3] you define the order and name of the field that are shown here and if they are editable or mandatory.

 You can override the editable and mandatory settings by checking **Override default security** at the bottom of the **Add/Edit product** dialog.
 The changes will only apply for this one product.
 </details>